At a glance

 Adding MCTs to your morning coffee is an excellent way to promote a healthy brain.

-A study published in BMC Geriatrics confirms that substituting healthy fats like MCTs for carbohydrates is associated with improved mental clarity, enhanced cognitive function, and better memory.
+A study published in BMC Geriatrics confirms that substituting healthy fats like MCTs for carbohydrates is associated with improved mental clarity, enhanced cognitive function, and better memory.1

-“Ketones aren’t just a preferred energy source for brain cells, they also increase blood flow to your central nervous system, " explains Dr. Berg.
-“This supports healthy tissue oxygenation and nutrient exchange, which has neuroprotective effects linked to a lower risk of dementia.”
+“Ketones aren’t just a preferred energy source for brain cells; they also promote blood flow to your central nervous system, ” explains Dr. Berg.
+“This supports healthy tissue oxygenation and nutrient exchange, which has neuroprotective effects.”

-Research published in Fats and Satiety found that MCTs are amongst the most satiating fatty acids, and adding MCT oil to your coffee can reduce appetite and help diminish hunger sensations.
+Research published in Fats and Satiety found that MCTs are amongst the most satiating fatty acids, and adding MCT oil to your coffee can reduce appetite and help diminish hunger sensations.2

-Ketones affect the endocrine system and have been found to reduce the release of the hunger hormone ghrelin while, at the same time, stimulating the production of leptin, also known as the satiety hormone.
+Ketones have been found to reduce the release of the hunger hormone ghrelin while, at the same time, stimulating the production of leptin, also known as the satiety hormone.

 Regular MCT intake has long been recognized to promote weight loss and support long-term weight management.

-MCT’s ability to suppress appetite and curb cravings and hunger may explain why dietary intake of these fatty acids is linked to reduced risk of excessive weight.
+MCT’s ability to suppress appetite and curb cravings and hunger may explain why dietary intake of these fatty acids is linked to a healthy body weight.

 Because MCT oil increases satiety and curbs hunger, MCTs can help prolong your fasting periods.